DumindUdara/Streaming-app_using-OOP/README.md

 #### Abstraction

-Abstraction is a process of hiding the implementation details and showing only functionality to the user
+Abstraction is a process of hiding the implementation details and showing only functionality to the user.

 ## Example of output